stuymedova/search-by-date/README.md

 ### Trace the power dynamic of time.

-A pro tool which allows you to search for just what you need within the specific time frame.
+A pro tool which allows you to search for just what you need within a specific time frame.
 An efficient alternative to Chrome's "Tools -> Any time -> Custom range -> From -> To -> Go" sequence.

 There are 4 ways to specify a date: